ZmnSCPxj/clboss/README.md

 So far CLBOSS can do the following automatically:

 * Open channels to other, useful nodes when fees are low and there are onchain funds
+* Acquire incoming capacity via `boltz.exchange` swaps.
-* Rebalance open channels using boltz.exchange swaps and forwards (JIT Rebalancer)
+* Rebalance open channels by self-payment (including JIT rebalancer).
 * Set forwarding fees so that they're competitive to other nodes

 Dependencies
 ------------

-If you are installing from some official source release tarball, you only need the below packages installed on a Debian or Debian-derived systems:
+If you are installing from some official [source release tarball](https://github.com/ZmnSCPxj/clboss/releases), you only need the below packages installed on a Debian or Debian-derived systems: